 This preference applies to those persons displaced from a specific property and/or displaced from the relevant Urban Renewal Plan Area by clearance and redevelopment activities carried out by the Boston Planning and Development Authority.
 Required documentation includes proof of displacement by the BPDA from the relevant Urban Renewal Area during the official Urban Renewal Period (displacement notice and proof of residency during the Urban Renewal Period in the form of utility bills, voting record, bank statement, record of birth or any other official documents).

 A Boston resident is any individual whose principal residence, where he or she permanently and normally eats, sleeps and maintains his or her normal personal and household effects, is in the City of Boston.
 Required documentation includes a minimum of two (2) utility bills from separate companies dated within 60 days of application from electric, oil, cable, gas, or telephone.
-Boston residency can also be confirmed with a current signed lease, combined with either proof of voter registration or an auto insurance policy that lists where the car is “garaged.’
+If two utility bills cannot be provided, applicants must provide one document from each of the following categories: (A) current signed lease or official letter from a homeless shelter; and (B) a single utility bill, proof of voter registration, proof of renter's insurance, or an auto insurance policy listing where the car is “garaged."
 Additional documentation may be required.

 Minimum Household Size

 To determine if the household size meets the eligibility for the minimum household size preference, all persons who intend to occupy the housing unit as their primary residence, whether or not they are on the deed or lease, are counted.
 Legally married couples shall both be considered part of the household, even if separated.
 Children shall be considered part of the household if they spend more than 50% of the year (183 days, including partial days) in the residence.
 Everyone included on the deed or lease, whether or not they intend to occupy the unit, shall also considered part of the household.